MA, BEd, BA

 Kirsten works with couples, children ages 4-9, 17+, parents, and other family caregivers.

 Kirsten gained her knowledge and experience all over the province, working as a neurobehavioural specialist at a child development centre, as a counsellor at a non-profit for children with mental health issues, as a family therapist at another non-profit supporting parents, as well as several other positions over a career spanning almost 25 years.
-Kirsten specializes in FASD and also has extensive knowledge and professional experience with ADHD.
+She has maintained her own practice since 2017.
+Kirsten specializes in parenting support, FASD and also has extensive knowledge and professional experience with ADHD.
 On a personal level, she is a parent to one young adult with ADHD, and another who is trans.
 She also has a number of family members with mental health challenges.

 Kirsten understands that parents are the ones best placed to make a positive difference in the lives of their children, and all the many barriers that can get in the way of that.
-Her goal is to build safe relationships with children and their parents, empowering both to walk away with increased confidence, trust and understanding.
+Her goal is to build safe relationships with all her clients (regardless of their age), empowering everyone involved to walk away with increased confidence, trust and understanding.

 Registered Clinical Counsellor and Psychotherapist.